Date of Degree

 Copyright 2010 Brian Michael Barry

 Barry, Brian Michael.
-"Synthesis of transition-metal polyphosphides." dissertation, University of Iowa, 2010.
+"Synthesis of transition-metal polyphosphides."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.